Effective aspect ratio of helices in shear flow: Methods

 Helices are simulated by rigid strands of spherical particles with centers separated by a fixed spacing of half-unit length in simulation units.
 The particles interact with the fluid particles by the same DPD interactions described above.
 The initial helix configuration was set to be

-which gives a left(right)-handed helix when $h=1$($h=-1$) of filament length $\ell_c$ with $n$ turns, pitch $p$, and radius $r$, initially oriented parallel to the gradient direction such that a perpendicular from the helical axis to the first bead on the $+y$ end of the helix was in the positive flow direction ($(\phi,\theta,\psi)=(0,0,0)$, see Fig. \ref{coord_param}).
+which gives a left(right)-handed helix when $h=1$($h=-1$) of filament length $\ell_c=\sqrt{\ell^2+4 \pi^2 n^2 r^2}$ with $n$ turns, radius $r$, end-to-end length $l$ and pitch $p=l/r$, initially oriented parallel to the gradient direction such that a perpendicular from the helical axis to the first bead on the $+y$ end of the helix was in the positive flow direction ($(\phi,\theta,\psi)=(0,0,0)$, see Fig. \ref{coord_param}).
 All parameter sets were run for 50,000 timesteps, then extended until at least 2 ``flips'' were observed, representing at least one full orbit.

 One hundred and five simulations of isolated helices with varying pitch ($p$), radius ($r$) and length ($\ell$) were performed using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{Plimpton1995} environment, including the LAMMPS implementation of DPD and the LAMMPS rigid-body integrator for calculating net forces and torques on the helices.
 The resulting dynamical equations were solved using the velocity-Verlet integration scheme.